dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 resolution limit is reduced to cover more data than the previous cycle.
 16 parameters of the diffraction geometry are tuned - 6 for the detector, one for beam angle, 3 crystal orientation angles and the 6 triclinic cell parameters.
-At each stage only 36000 reflections are used in the refinement job.
-In order to save time, a subset of the input reflections are used - by default using 100 reflections for every degree of the 360° scan.

 We see that the first macrocycle of refinement makes a big improvement in the positional RMSDs: